oracle-livelabs/oci/peoplesoft-fullstack-dr/switchback-plan/switchback-plan.md

     ![ashburn-plangroup-shutdown-prcs2](./images/ashburn-plangroup-shutdown-prcs2.png)

-  - Add *Stop PeopleSoft Procss Scheduler Server Domain (Linux)* in Step name
+  - Add *Stop PeopleSoft Process Scheduler Server Domain (Linux)* in Step name
   - Leave the Enable Step as ticked
   - Select Error mode as "Stop on error"
   - Leave the default "3600" seconds in Timeout in seconds